 One of the most arduous tasks for any teacher is to improve students motivation towards our subjects.
 Sometimes lessons can be a bit dense and heavy, so it’s normal for students’ minds to wander.
-For this reason, we offer some keys to increase student participation in 2017 in the classroom and to develop their enthusiasm for learning.
+For this reason, we offer some keys to learn how to increase student participation in class in the classroom and to develop their enthusiasm for learning.

 How can we encourage students in class?